Tuesday, June 29

 Introduction

 Sometimes referred to as the "Holy Ghost" or "Holy Spirit," this figure has at times been seen as enigmatic within the Christian tradition.
 Who is the Holy Spirit?
 What role does the Spirit play throughout the sacred Scriptures?
 How has the Holy Spirit been viewed through Christian history - from the Nicene Creed to the recent Pentecostal movement?
 These are some of the questions we will seek to address.
 In the Trinitarian perspective, the Holy Spirit is one of the three: Father, Son and Holy Spirit.
-Now, the term "trinity" did not arise until the time of Tertullian around AD 200, but the Trinitarian nature of the divine appears much early than this.
+Now, the term "trinity" did not arise until the time of Tertullian around 200 CE, but the Trinitarian nature of the divine appears much early than this.
 Thus, from a Trinitarian perspective, the Holy Spirit appears as the "Spirit of God" hovering over the primordial waters of creation in Genesis 1:2.
 But there is much more to this Holy Spirit than it first appears.

 The Holy Spirit in the Scriptures